djfordz/djfordz.github.io/_posts/2015-01-30-configuring-your-system-to-use-cs50-library.markdown

 After this you should see a libcs50.so file in your workind directory, copy this file to your /usr/lib dir, you will need root priviledges for this.

-'sudo cp libcs50.so /usr/lib/'
+`sudo cp libcs50.so /usr/lib/`

 then we need to copy the .h file to the include directory

-'sudo cp cs50.h /usr/include/' //note sometimes this directory will be /usr/local/include/
+`sudo cp cs50.h /usr/include/` //note sometimes this directory will be /usr/local/include/

 and that is it.
 You should now be able to use the cs50 library.